 Additionally, Eagle Equities has the option to convert all or any amount of the principal amount of the October 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
 Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
 The October 2, 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$140,000 put premium of which \$59,913 was released to additional paid in capital following conversion of \$89,870 of principal during the nine months to March 31, 2020.
-The Company has recorded \$14,271 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$120,130 as of March 31, 2020 following conversion of \$89,870 of principal and \$10,275 of accrued interest during the nine months to March 31, 2020.
+The Company has recorded \$14,271 of accrued interest and interest during the nine months to March 31, 2020.
+The Company has the october 2018 Eagle Note was \$120,130 as of March 31, 2020 following conversion of \$89,870 of principal and \$10,275 of accrued interest during the nine months to March 31, 2020.
 The Company had the right to prepay the October 2018 Eagle Note with certain penalties until March 31, 2019.
 No prepayment has been made as of such date.
 As a result, the October 2018 Eagle Note is now convertible.